Course Outline

 How does this course contribute to my learning?

-1 Demonstrate professional competencies in a nutrition and dietetic practice workplace setting Engaged
+1 Demonstrate professional practice in a nutrition and dietetic practice workplace setting Engaged

-2 Apply an evidence-based approach to nutrition and dietetic practice, facilitating and advocating for optimal food choices for individuals, groups, communities and /or populations Empowered
+2 Applies an evidence-based approach to nutrition and dietetic practice and advocates for change to improve nutrition, food standards and the food system Empowered

 4 Critically appraise and use an evidence-based decision making approach to solve problems and create realistic solutions in a range of practice environments.
 Creative and critical thinker